 Federal verification is a process used to confirm that the data you reported on your Free Application for Federal Student Aid (FAFSA) is accurate.
-If you are selected by the U.S. Department of Education, CSU is required to obtain documentation, such as a verification worksheet and federal tax data, to verify the information you reported on the FAFSA.
+If you are selected by the U.S. Department of Education, Lakewood University is required to obtain documentation, such as a verification worksheet and federal tax data, to verify the information you reported on the FAFSA.

 Verification Worksheet must be submitted for all students selected for verification.
 If the student is Dependent, the worksheet must also be signed by a parent.
-The form can be downloaded via the ????

 You may also be required to submit additional forms, including the IRS Tax Return Transcript (TRT) or a signed copy of your Federal Tax Return (1040, 1040A, or 1040EZ).
 We encourage you to check your email account often as we will use this to send important information relating to your verification status and required documents.

 If you or your parent(s) (if dependent) are not eligible to use the IRS DRT mentioned above, then an IRS tax return transcript (TRT) must be requested and submitted to Lakewood University.

 If you or your parent(s) (if dependent) filed a joint return, AND are now separated, divorced, widowed, or remarried, you/they must submit an IRS TRT or signed Federal return, as well as all W2 forms.

 If you or your parent(s) (if dependent) filed an amended tax return, you/they must submit both an IRS TRT or signed Federal return AND a signed copy of the amended tax return (1040X).